-Most saves in a regular season game among currently active players – 58
+Most saves in regular seasons among currently active players - 58

 Ron Tugnutt retired back in 2004 – a very long time ago.
 And one would think that with modern gear, hockey players would be able to make grandiose progress in the save department.

 Well, that’s not the case actually – the highest number of saves among players active as of this post’s writing was 58 by Mike Smith of Arizona Coyotes.

 The match that made him a record holder among active goalies took place on December 4, 2016, and was against Columbus Blue Jackets.
 CBJ won in the shoutout with a 3-2 score.

 In playoff games, the highest number of saves belongs to Joonas Korpisalo of Columbus Blue Jackets – 85.
 This is not only the highest number of saves in a single playoff game since 1955-56 but also the highest number of saves among active players.

 The record-setting game for Korpisalo took place on August 11, 2020, and was against Tampa Bay Lightning.
 The game ended with a score of 2 – 3 and TBL’s victory.

 Interestingly, Tampa Bay Lightning’s goalie Andrei Vasilevskiy also had a stellar game, making 61 saves.
 Although 14 saves short of Korpisalo’s record, Vasilevskiy’s result is impressive and beats Mike Smith’s 58 in a regular season game.

 The CBJ – TBL match actually was also the fourth-longest game in NHL history.
 The winning goal was scored 10:27 into the fifth overtime by Brayden Point.
 The match itself lasted nearly 151 minutes!